 h.
 Proposed measures to reduce or control transportation impacts, if any:

-15. Public Services
+15. Public Services [help]

-- a.
+a.
 Would the project result in an increased need for public services (for example: fire protection, police protection, public transit, health care, schools, other)?
 If so, generally describe.
-No. - b.
-Proposed measures to reduce or control direct impacts on public services, if any.
-None are proposed.